ParisNeo/lollms-vscode-extension/README.md

 2. Search for "LOLLMS Copilot".
 3. Configure the following settings:

     *   **`lollms.serverUrl`**: (Required) Base URL of your `lollms-server`.
-Example: `http://localhost:9600`.
+Example: `http://localhost:9601`.
     *   **`lollms.apiKey`**: API Key for your server, if needed.
 Leave blank if your server doesn't require one.
+    *   **`lollms.defaultBindingInstance`**: (Required) The name of the binding instance (e.g., `my_ollama_llama3`, `openai_gpt4o`) configured on your server to use for context size checks.
+This name must match an instance defined in your server's main config `bindings_map` and have a corresponding configuration file (e.g., `lollms_configs/bindings/my_ollama_llama3.yaml`).
     *   **`lollms.codeGenPromptPrefix` / `Suffix`**: Customize the text wrapped around the comment/docstring sent for inline code generation.
-    *   **`lollms.contextPromptPrefix` / `Suffix`**: Customize the text wrapped around file context and the user's request for context-aware generation.
+    *   **`lollms.contextPromptPrefix` / `Suffix`**: Customize the text wrapped around the *formatted* file context and the user's request for context-aware generation.
     *   **`lollms.commitMsgPromptPrefix` / `Suffix`**: Customize the text wrapped around the `git diff` sent for commit message generation.
-    *   **`lollms.defaultModelParameters`**: A JSON object defining default generation parameters (`temperature`, `max_tokens`, etc.) sent with requests.
+    *   **`lollms.defaultModelParameters`**: A JSON object defining default generation parameters (`temperature`, `max_tokens`, etc.) sent with requests in the `/generate` payload.
-    *   **`lollms.contextTokenWarningThreshold`**: Character count threshold above which a warning is shown before sending large context requests.
+    *   **`lollms.contextCharWarningThreshold`**: Character count threshold above which a warning is shown before sending large context requests.
 Default: `100000`.
     *   **`lollms.includeFilePathsInContext`**: Whether to include the relative file path as a header before file content in context prompts.
 Default: `true`.
+    *   **`lollms.contextIgnorePatterns`**: Glob patterns for files/folders to exclude when using "Add All Project Files to Context".

 ## Usage

-*(Ensure the extension is configured with your server URL and API Key if necessary)*
+*(Ensure the extension is configured with your server URL, API Key if necessary, and `defaultBindingInstance`)*

+### 1. Managing Context (LOLLMS View)

+1. Open the LOLLMS View in the Activity Bar (Lightbulb Sparkle icon).
+2. Use the icons in the view's title bar or context menus:
+    *   **Add Current File (`+` icon):** Adds the currently active editor file to the context.
+Also available via editor/explorer context menus.
+    *   **Add All Project Files (`folder-library` icon):** Scans the workspace (respecting `lollms.contextIgnorePatterns` and `.gitignore`) and adds found files.
+Will warn if the estimated size is large.
+    *   **Remove File (Click 'x' on item):** Removes a specific file from the context.
+    *   **Clear All (`clear-all` icon):** Removes all files from the context (asks for confirmation).
+    *   **Refresh (`refresh` icon):** Reloads the view from the saved state.
+    *   **View/Copy Prompt (`clippy` icon):** Shows the fully formatted context prompt (including prefixes, suffixes, file headers, and code fences) that would be sent to the model (with a placeholder for your specific request) in a new tab and copies it to the clipboard.

-### 1. Generating Commit Messages
+### 2. Generating Commit Messages

 1. Make changes to your project files.
 2. Stage the desired changes using the Source Control view (`git add ...`).
-3. Go to the Source Control view (Git icon in the activity bar).
+3. Go to the Source Control view (Git icon).
-4. Click the **"Generate Commit Message (LOLLMS)"** button (⚡ icon) in the view's title bar.
+4. Click the **"Generate Commit Message (LOLLMS)"** button (⚡ icon) in the view's title bar or run the command from the palette.
-5. Wait for the progress notification to complete.
+5. Wait for the progress notification.
 6. The generated commit message will appear in the commit message input box.
-Review and edit as needed before committing.
+Review and edit as needed.

-### 2. Generating Code from Comments/Docstrings
+### 3. Generating Code from Comments/Docstrings

-1. In your code editor, write a comment (`# ...` or `// ...`) or a docstring (`"""..."""`, `'''...'''`, `/* ... */`) describing the code you want generated.
+1. In your code editor, write a comment or docstring describing the code you want.
 2. Place your cursor on the line *immediately following* the comment/docstring.
-3. Trigger the command via **one** of these methods:
+3. Trigger the command via:
     *   Right-click -> **"LOLLMS: Generate Code from Preceding Comment/Docstring"**.
     *   Keybinding: `Ctrl+Alt+L` then `Ctrl+G` (Windows/Linux) or `Cmd+Alt+L` then `Cmd+G` (Mac).
-    *   Command Palette (`Ctrl+Shift+P`/`Cmd+Shift+P`) -> "LOLLMS: Generate Code from Preceding Comment/Docstring".
+    *   Command Palette (`Ctrl+Shift+P`/`Cmd+Shift+P`) -> "LOLLMS: Generate Code...".
 4. Wait for the progress notification.
-5. The generated code will be inserted below your cursor.
+5. The generated code (with surrounding fences removed) will be inserted below your cursor.

-### 3. Generating/Modifying Code with Context
+### 4. Generating/Modifying Code with Managed Context

-1. (Optional) Select a specific block of text in your active editor if you want to include it in the context.
+1.  **Ensure files are added to the LOLLMS Context View.**
-2. Trigger the command via **one** of these methods:
+2. Trigger the command via:
-    *   Right-click -> **"LOLLMS: Generate/Modify Code with Context"**.
+    *   Right-click in the editor -> **"LOLLMS: Generate/Modify Code using Managed Context"**.
-    *   Command Palette (`Ctrl+Shift+P`/`Cmd+Shift+P`) -> "LOLLMS: Generate/Modify Code with Context".
+    *   Command Palette -> "LOLLMS: Generate/Modify Code using Managed Context".
-3. Choose the context source from the Quick Pick menu:
-    *   `Current File`: Uses the active file.
-    *   `Selected Files...`: Opens a dialog to select workspace files.
-    *   `Selected Text (+ Files...)`: Uses the text you selected *before* running the command, plus opens a dialog for more files.
-4. (If applicable) Select file(s) from the dialog.
-5. Enter your detailed instruction in the input box that appears (e.g., "Refactor the selected function to use async/await", "Add a unit test for the `process_data` function in `parser.py`").
+3. Enter your detailed instruction in the input box (e.g., "Refactor the `DataLoader` class in `data.py` to handle CSV files", "Write a Python function using the context in `utils.py` to calculate the average").
-6. (If context is large) Confirm if prompted by the token warning message.
+4. (If context is large) Confirm if prompted by the character count warning message.
-7. Wait for the progress notification.
+5. Wait for the progress notification.
-8. The result will open in a new editor tab side-by-side for your review.
-Copy and paste the relevant parts into your codebase.
+6. The result will open in a new editor tab side-by-side for review.
+Copy relevant parts into your codebase.

 ## Default Keybindings

 *   **Generate Code from Comment:** `Ctrl+Alt+L` then `Ctrl+G` (Windows/Linux) or `Cmd+Alt+L` then `Cmd+G` (Mac).

-*You can customize keybindings in VS Code's Keyboard Shortcuts editor (File > Preferences > Keyboard Shortcuts).*
+*You can customize keybindings in VS Code's Keyboard Shortcuts editor.*

 ## Security Warning

-*   **Code Generation Risk:** This extension **generates** code.
-Language models can produce incorrect, inefficient, insecure, or even malicious code. **Always carefully review and understand any AI-generated code before using or executing it.** You are responsible for the code you commit.
+*   **Code Generation Risk:** AI models can produce incorrect, inefficient, insecure, or malicious code. **Always carefully review and understand any AI-generated code before using or executing it.** You are responsible for the code you commit.
-*   **Server-Side Execution:** This extension *sends requests* to your `lollms-server`.
-It does **not** execute code locally within VS Code itself.
-However, be extremely cautious about the personalities and models configured on your `lollms-server`.
-Some personalities (like the example `python_builder_executor`) *are designed to execute code on the server*.
-Only run such personalities in secure, isolated environments if you fully understand the risks.
+*   **Server-Side Execution Risk:** This extension *sends requests* (including code snippets or diffs) to your configured `lollms-server`.
+Ensure you trust your server environment.
+Be extremely cautious if your server runs personalities designed for code execution (`python_builder_executor`).
+Only use such personalities in secure, isolated environments.
-*   **Commit Message Data:** The commit message feature reads your *staged code changes* (the diff) and sends it to your `lollms-server` to generate a summary.
-Ensure you trust your server environment if your staged changes contain sensitive information.
+*   **Data Transmission:** The commit message feature sends staged code diffs.
+Context generation sends the content of selected files.
+Ensure your server connection and environment are secure if handling sensitive data.

 ## Known Issues & Limitations

 *   Currently in Alpha - expect bugs and changes.
-*   Context generation token estimation is approximate (character-based).
+*   Context size warning is based on character count, not precise tokens.
 *   Large context requests may be slow or fail depending on server/model limits.
 *   Error reporting from the server could be more detailed in the UI.
 *   No streaming support for code generation results yet.
+*   Relies on a correctly configured `lollms.defaultBindingInstance` for context size checks.

 ## Contributing

 Contributions are welcome!
-Please check the [GitHub repository](https://github.com/YourGitHub/lollms-copilot) for guidelines.
-(Replace with actual link)
+Please check the [GitHub repository](https://github.com/ParisNeo/lollms-vscode-extension) (assuming this is the correct location) for guidelines.

 ## License

 Apache License 2.0.
-See the [LICENSE](LICENSE) file.
+See the LICENSE file (if included in the repo).